Aymen-Tirchi/fos-scraper/README.md

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to open a pull request.

-## attention
+## Attention

+Please note that running the scraper inside a Docker container may encounter webdriver issues due to compatibility between the container's environment and the Chrome browser.

-you will face this error "Forbidden access" and "ERROR [object Object]," indicate that the website https://woolworths.com.au/ has implemented measures to prevent automated scraping.
+Additionally, the website https://woolworths.com.au/ has implemented measures to prevent automated scraping.
+You may encounter errors such as "Forbidden access" and "ERROR [object Object]."
+These errors indicate that the website is actively blocking automated scraping attempts.